Xtreme-Studios-Inc/CodeFrameDocs/docs/config/config.md

 Specify a name for your project

 `appEntry`:
-Relative path to the main.cpp file
+Relative path to the `main` project file

 `buildDir`:
 Relative path to where the .exe file should be generated